jingxuanyang/Shopee-Product-Matching/README.md

 Test f1 score after INB = 0.834544833312457, recall = 0.8656430033625991, precision = 0.8770051228664779
 ```

-Among the long output, these three lines are more important, which give inference results on test file.
+Among the long output, the following three lines are of the most importance, which give inference results on test dataset.

 ```python
 Test f1 score = 0.8211137129836418, recall = 0.8483214531160035, precision = 0.8724217517245711